8 tips for organising your ITO and BPO services exports to Europe

 5. Contract terms or Service Level Agreement

 Typically, a contract is a written agreement between two or more parties.
 It is enforceable by law.
 It outlines the products or services provided, duration, cost, resources, approach and more.
 There is no specific contract clause for pandemics such as COVID-19.
 However, the term ‘force majeure’ is a common clause that is used to cover most extraordinary events or circumstances beyond the control of the parties.
 It essentially frees both parties from liability or obligation.

-A Service Level Agreement (SLA) is also a commitment between a service provider and a client, but it is more focussed on measuring the performance and service quality.
-There are three types of SLAs: service-based, customer-based and multi-level or hierarchical SLAs.
+A Service Level Agreement (SLA) is also a commitment between a service provider and a client, but it is more focussed on performance measuring and service quality.
+There are three types of SLAs: Service-based, Customer-based and Multi-level or Hierarchical SLAs.

 Service-based SLA: covers one service for all customers.
-If you provide customer contact services for many customers, this type of SLA will make the service level for the customer will be the same for all customers that will be using these services.
+In case you provide customer contact services for many customers, this type of SLA, the service level for the customer will be the same for all customers that will be using these services.

 Multi-level SLA: this agreement focuses on the organisation of the customer.
 It discusses all services you offer and their relationship with other (subordinate) services.

 SLAs can be an important component of any vendor contract.
 It sets clear and measurable guidelines for the partnership.
 It makes sure you are on the same page from the start.
 It also provides recourse in case the obligations written in the contract are not met.
 It can protect your business and will give you peace of mind.
 The reason companies choose to write up an SLA is because you can revise an SLA without having to revise the contract.
 The contract can just refer to the agreed SLA.

 - Get a good lawyer in the country where most of your clients are located.
 Drafting a contract is a specialisation.
 A good lawyer can also help you negotiate with your clients.